How Do You Treat Hemorrhoids?

 In cases in which there is one major hemorrhoid that is prolapsing and responsible for bleeding, it may be possible to remove it (excise it) under local anesthetic at the Pezim Clinic.
 Whether or not this will be possible will depend on the anatomy of the patient, the size of the hemorrhoid and the patient’s preference and tolerance.

-While hemorrhoid surgery is much less common than it used to be, it still has a role in those patients who have significant bleeding that cannot be controlled with the non-surgical measures listed above.
+While hemorrhoid surgery is much less common than it used to be, it still has a role in those patients who have significant bleeding that cannot be controlled with the non-surgical measures listed above, or persisting prolapse.
 Especially in those patients who have bled enough to become anemic or who have significant bleeding plus a large amount of prolapse, surgery is often the best treatment.
 Surgical hemorrhoidectomy usually requires a general anesthetic.
 If you need this procedure, staff at the Pezim Clinic will arrange to refer you to an excellent in-hospital surgeon.

 What Makes Us Unique?